Matrices in Statistics with Applications 2020

 These insights should be applied in practice in solving problems of relevance of the participant’s PhD-project.

 The course discusses selected topics in Computational Statistics, and promotes the understanding of the crucial role of numerical computation in modern statistical research and application of statistical methods to real-life problems.
 The focus is on solving computationally intensive tasks, enabled by the availability of powerful computer facilities.

-The course includes theory and methods of numerical linear algebra, suited for statistical computing, linear regression models, data mining, pattern recognition, principal component analysis, Markov Chain Monte Carlo methods, Total Least Squares, Partial Least Squares, sparse matrices,
+The course includes theory and methods of numerical linear algebra, suited for statistical computing, linear regression models, data mining, pattern recognition, principal component analysis, singular value decomposition, Markov Chain Monte Carlo methods, networks, graphs, and matrices, sparse matrices.

 The course consists of: